sap-tutorials/Tutorials/tutorials/iotae-comp-sendpy0/iotae-comp-sendpy0.md

 If you need to install above fresh these steps describe what you need to do:

-On a Mac python 2 is already installed by default.
+On a **Mac** Python 2 is already installed by default.
 Only the library manager pip and the additional libraries have to be installed with these steps:

  - Request privileges with the Privileges app
  - Connect to the internet without a proxy (e.g. mobile phone hot spot)
  - In the terminal app do the following: